fujaba/fulibFx/README.md

 ## 📷 Views

 Each controller is associated with a view, which is composed of one or more nested JavaFX elements (panes, buttons, labels, etc.).
-You have three different options to define the view of a controller:
+You have four different options to define the view of a controller:

 ### 📎 Using FXML to define the view